nicolastakashi/jaeger-redisearch/README.md

 ## How it works

-Jaeger data is stored in 2 tables.
-The first contains operations encoded in JSON.
-The second stores' key information about spans for searching and this is indexing spans by duration and tags.
+The Jaeger data is stored in two indexes.
+The first contains operations, while the second stores span information for searching.

+All data is saved in JSON format and is indexed by Service Name, Operation Name, Duration, Start Time, and Span Tags.

 ## Build & Run